-I swallow hard… this is not the first judgement I had been part of, no, there were more than a few.
-I survey Him who sits on the judgement seat, keenly aware of His shocking white hair, a symbol of wisdom and authority.
-I have seen white hair a few times before, and been fooled by this, so I scan down to His eyes.
-I see no shadow of turning, clearly He is not a man that He should lie – nay – I see the fire in His eyes.
+I swallow hard… this is not the first judgment I had been part of, no, there were more than a few.
+I survey Him who sits on the judgment seat, keenly aware of His shocking white hair, a symbol of wisdom and authority.
+I have seen white hair a few times before and been fooled by this, so I scan down to His eyes.
+I see no shadow of turning, clearly, He is not a man that He should lie – nay – I see the fire in His eyes.
 This is the highest court, where mercy is tempered with justice.
-The judgements made are Eternal – they cannot not be appealed or overturned.
+The judgments made are Eternal – they cannot be appealed or overturned.

 The Judge is immense and authoritative but approachable.
 He looks at me, in me and invites me to speak…

 The Judge: “State and spell your name please.”

 L-O-R-I A-N-N-E T-H-O-M-P-S-O-N

 The Judge: “What would you like me to know?”

 (The question acts like radiation on the malignant tumor of silence threatening to metastasize…)

 Me: I want you to know that deep within my chest – my heart is broken.

 (Sobs escape from lips that just barely moved.
 I don’t look at the men, I look at The Judge.
 It is Him I wish to hear me, to see me, to understand me.)

 Me: I want you to know that I trusted each of these men to be something sacred; father, teacher, healer and shepherd.